 Takeaway: Matching gifts can and should be integrated into your next peer-to-peer campaign.
 Many people don’t realize their company has a matching gift program in place, so make sure you include that field in your P2P donation forms.

-3. Fundraising Events and Matching Gifts
+3. Fundraising Events

 Many nonprofit organizations and educational institutions host fundraising events to garner support.
 These events present so many opportunities for matching gifts!

 First off, these events gather your donors together in one place where you can share the power of matching gifts directly.
-When you make your opening remarks and thank everyone for coming and contributing, make sure to mention matching gifts.
+When you make your opening remarks and thank everyone for coming and contributing, make sure to mention matching opportunities.

 It only takes a few seconds to announce that many companies provide matching donations and encourage everyone to find out if they are match-eligible.
 We recommend having a station set up where attendees can search for their company’s matching gift program guidelines on computers or tablets.